appreciated/vortex-crud/README.md

-# turbo-curd (Current Working Title)
+# turbo-crud
 <img width="100" alt="TurboCRUD Logo" src="./turbo-crud.png"/>

-TurboCRUD is a framework designed to accelerate the development of CRUD-style applications using Vaadin Flow.
-This is achieved by providing a high-level abstraction layer, enabling developers to work faster while retaining flexibility.
-With extensibility at its core, TurboCRUD allows for easy adaptation and expansion of features as project requirements evolve.

-Rather than replacing Vaadin Flow, TurboCRUD enhances it by streamlining repetitive tasks and promoting the reusability of components.
-This empowers developers to focus more on application-specific logic and customization, maximizing productivity and efficiency.
+`turbo-crud` is a high-level framework built on top of Vaadin Flow, designed to simplify the creation of CRUD-style applications through configuration-driven definitions of routes, UI, entities, and data binding.
+By providing a robust abstraction layer, TurboCRUD uses Vaadin to dynamically generate routes and includes default implementations for UI representation.
+This approach enables developers to focus on configuration rather than writing code, enhancing both development speed and flexibility.

 ## Tech Stack
 - **Spring Boot**: Backend API development and dependency injection